vygr/ChrysaLisp/docs/COMMS.md

 ## Messages

 Messages consist of two parts, the message header and the message body.
-The message body consists of a referenceable object, most often a string object.
+The message body consists of a referenceable object, most often a String object.
 The header is like a postage stamp on the objects data.
 Large objects will have multiple message headers created, by the system, to break up the sending of the data into smaller packets.
 These packets are routed from the source CPU to the